4GeeksAcademy/master-javascript-programming-exercises/exercises/020-isSameLength/README.md

 ## 📝 Instructions:

 1. Write a function called `isSameLength`.
-Given two words, `isSameLength` returns whether the given words have the same length.
+Given two words, `isSameLength` returns `true` if the given words have the same length.
+Otherwise it returns `false`.

 ## Example: